PennyLaneAI/qml/whatisqc.rst

 PennyLane is an **open-source cross-platform Python library** that supports a wide array of tasks in quantum computing, quantum machine learning, and quantum chemistry.
 Its capabilities for the differentiable programming of quantum computers have been designed to seamlessly integrate with classical machine learning libraries, quantum simulators and hardware, giving users the power to train quantum circuits.

-To find out more, visit the [PennyLane Documentation](https://pennylane.readthedocs.io/) or check out the gallery of hands-on :doc:`quantum machine learning demonstrations <demonstrations>`.
+To find out more, visit the [PennyLane Documentation](https://pennylane.readthedocs.io/) or check out the gallery of hands-on :doc:`demonstrations <demonstrations>`.

 .. figure:: /_static/whatisqml/jigsaw.png
     :align: center